-- You want to apply enough that your whole head and scalp is drenched in oil but not so much that it drips down your neck.
+- Apply enough that your whole head and scalp are drenched in oil but not so much that it drips down your neck.

 - You can perform hot oil treatments once a week or once a month.
 It all depends on your hair needs and what other products you have in your stash.

 - You can use your hot oil treatment as a pre-poo mixed with a suitable conditioner.

 - You can keep the hot oil treatment in your hair overnight once it cools down.
 You may end up with a greasy pillowcase the next morning though.

 As I mentioned at the beginning of this article, when I was relaxed, commercial hot oil treatments were applied to my hair regularly.

 The results were always temporary before the problem came back.
 At the time, the reason wasn’t obvious.

 When I started researching and trying out natural oils, I finally realized the problem and stopped using commercial hot oil treatment products.